What is a cover letter?

 - Cover Letter Example 2.

 Undergraduate sophomore applying for an internship with a non-profit, political organization.

 Graduate student applying for a Project Assistant position at UW-Madison.
 The original job posting for this position can be found here.

 A graduated student with an English literature and Spanish language double major applying to work as a law firm legal assistant.

 In addition to these sample cover letters, you can find a range of other, often discipline-specific cover letter examples through these UW-Madison resources:

-- UW-Madison’s Law School has nine wonderful examples of cover letters for law-related jobs here.
+- UW-Madison’s Law School has several wonderful examples of cover letters for law-related jobs here.
 These are organized according how far the applicants were into their law school careers (i.e., L1, L2, and L3).